 Software Commonly Integrated with CRMs

 Now that we’re on the same page about the benefits of CRM integration, it’s time to go over some of the most popular software tools that can be connected to your system.
-Of course, this isn’t an extensive list, but the nine solutions we outline below are the ones that companies are most eager to integrate their CRMs with.
+Of course, this isn’t an extensive list, but the 13 solutions we outline below are the ones that companies are most eager to integrate their CRMs with.

 Email

-Unsurprisingly, the email integration tops our list of must-haves for a CRM platform.
+Unsurprisingly, email integration tops our list of must-haves for a CRM platform.
 After all, the sales team spends a lot of its time responding to queries, sending out pitches, and closing deals via the online inbox.

 So, connecting the CRM with services like Outlook or Gmail is a must.
 That way, your team will have the ability to seamlessly keep track of emails, send them directly from the CRM interface, and even leverage templates and sequences to improve response numbers.